Wage and Hour and Unpaid Overtime Claims

-At the law office of Robert B. Landry III PLC, we represent employees in Baton Rouge, New Orleans, Lafayette, and throughout central and south Louisiana in unpaid overtime and wage and hour disputes.
+Wages lawyer Robert B. Landry III PLC, represents employees in Baton Rouge, New Orleans, Lafayette, and throughout central and south Louisiana in unpaid overtime and wage and hour disputes.

 Did you know?
 There are important deadlines that must be met in many wage and hour disputes.
-It is critical to contact an employment law attorney as soon as possible in order to protect your right to pursue a claim.
+It is critical to contact an employment wages lawyer as soon as possible in order to protect your right to pursue a claim.

 Are You an Exempt or Nonexempt Employee?

 Whether or not an employee is exempt from receiving overtime pay is largely based on job responsibilities, whether the employee is paid on a salary basis and the salary level at which he or she is paid.
 Among other qualifications, an exempt employee must earn a minimum of $455 per week.